NibbieHub/FailureToDelivers/README.md

 Per [this thread](https://www.reddit.com/r/Superstonk/comments/ms6mvf/latest_failuretodeliver_data_from_all_72_etfs/), this repo simply exists to show open source analysis of publicly-available data.

 The underlying data is found on [the SEC website](https://www.sec.gov/data/foiadocsfailsdatahtm) and the post in question was generated using "March 2021, second half" on 4/16/21.

+ETF data is pulled from ETF.com, an entity that looks-- [as far as I can tell](https://lookup.icann.org/lookup)-- based in the US